soft9000/COBOL/TheCommons/BANNER/README.md

 ## BANNER
 Interesting use of a copybook full 'o big characters.
+Justified the use of a multi-dimensional array ('table') in Modern COBOL.

 <img src='https://github.com/soft9000/COBOL/blob/main/_IMAGES/SimplyCOBOL_Logo.jpg' width='50%' height='50%'>